geekarist/tnpr/ARCHITECTURE.md

   - The ViewModel: as [the Presentation Model described by Martin Fowler](https://martinfowler.com/eaaDev/PresentationModel.html), this is "an abstract of the view that is not dependent on a specific GUI framework".
     So theoretically, it could be reused in any app targeting any UI framework e.g. Android, iOS or the web using Kotlin Multiplatform, Android or the desktop using Compose...
   - The Model: this is where TNPR's "intelligence" resides.
-    When the app has to process data, it does it by converting the data into internal representation that is not at all tied to the view (ViewModel → Model), does the processing (`processingModel = model(data)`), and then converts the data into a representation (`uiState.updatedWith(processingModel)`) that can be easily displayed by the View (Model → ViewModel).
+    When the app has to process data, it does it by converting the data into internal representation that is not at all tied to the View (ViewModel → Model), does the processing (`processingModel = model(data)`), and then converts the data into a representation (`uiState.updatedWith(processingModel)`) that can be easily displayed by the View (Model → ViewModel).
     TNPR does not have a proper `model` package or classes, but the `model(data)` is defined as a pure function: it only converts data, applying computations in the process.
 - The "cloud" (mainly Navitia web services)